 “Is there someone I should call?”
-Flat silver-dollars, his eyes were.
-When she met him, she thought his gray eyes remarkable for somehow being warm and sharp.
+Flat silver dollars, his eyes were.
+When she had met him, she had thought his gray eyes remarkable for being so warm and sharp.
 The way he had focused his gaze on her had been more than flattering.
 It had filled up a void of neglect inside her.

-They were as emotionless and cold as her father’s ice-blue eyes now.
+Today they were as emotionless and cold as her father’s ice-blue eyes.
 She was nothing to Travis.
 Absolutely nothing.

 “You’ve done enough,” she said, certain he was the reason she was in this five-star accommodation.
-She flicked her gaze to the window that no doubt looked onto a garden of serenity.
+She flicked her gaze to the window.
+Snow was falling, but the view was likely a blanket of pristine white over a garden of serenity.

 “You’re welcome,” he pronounced derisively.

 Oh, was she supposed to thank him for saving her life by further impoverishing what was left of it?